 - Verify your coursework by:

-- Schedule and complete the Kaplan Nursing Admissions Exam with a passing score at a CWI Assessment and Testing Center in advance of submitting the program application.
+- Schedule and complete the Kaplan Nursing Admissions Exam with a passing score at Testing Services in advance of submitting the program application.

-- Complete the Professional Nursing Program Application and submit it with professional references by the due date.
+- Complete and submit the Registered Nursing Program Application with professional references by the due date.

-For help or questions regarding the Professional Nursing Program Application, please contact your Academic Advisor, or the Professional Nursing Department Chair:
+For help or questions regarding the Registered Nursing application process, please contact your advisor or the Department Chair:

 Note for Future Applicants

-Applications for the Fall 2024 Professional Nursing program start will no longer include points for the following courses, Pathophysiology, Fundamentals of Nutrition, or Medical Terminology.
+Applications for the Fall 2024 Registered Nursing program start will no longer include points for the following courses: Pathophysiology, Fundamentals of Nutrition, or Medical Terminology.

 Statement of Accreditation

-The Associate of Science nursing program at the College of Western Idaho at the Canyon County Campus located in Nampa Idaho is accredited by the:
+The Associate of Science Registered Nursing program at College of Western Idaho at the Canyon County Campus located in Nampa, Idaho, is accredited by the: